-There are a number of causes of visual vertigo/motion sensitivity symptoms:
+There are several causes of visual vertigo/motion sensitivity symptoms:

 - Benign paroxysmal positional vertigo (BPPV)